gtunes-dev/fspulse/docs/src/introduction.md

 - **Web UI Mode**: Run `fspulse serve` to start the server and access the full web interface at http://127.0.0.1:8080.
 Great for visual data exploration, managing multiple roots, and real-time scan monitoring.

-- **Command-Line Mode**: Use direct terminal commands like `fspulse scan`, `fspulse query`, and `fspulse report` for automation, scripted workflows, and quick one-off operations.
+- **Command-Line Mode**: Use direct terminal commands like `fspulse query` and `fspulse report` for automation, scripted workflows, and quick data analysis operations.

 - **Interactive Terminal Mode**: Use `fspulse interact` for menu-driven navigation or `fspulse explore` for a full-screen data explorer TUI—perfect for terminal users who want visual feedback without leaving the command line.